Filesystem

 #

-Creates a path to a temporary file.
-This function returns only the path, the file is not created.
-The path is likely to be unique, but this is not guaranteed due to the very low probability that two simultaneous calls to tempname
+Generate a temporary file path.
+This function only returns a path; no file is created.
+The path is likely to be unique, but this cannot be guaranteed due to the very remote possibility of two simultaneous calls to tempname generating the same file name.
+The name is guaranteed to differ from all files already existing at the time of the call to tempname.

 #